navarroaxel/navarroaxel.github.io/blog/use-google-optimize-in-react-web-for-a-b-testing.md

 ### React integration

-Now we can preset a useful hook for React.
+Now we can preset a useful hook for React:

 ```javascript
 const useExperiment = (experimentId) => {